 Both cremations and funeral services come with high costs.
 Not to mention the burial plots or niches that you will need to buy if you opt for the interring method for end of life arrangements.
 This can cost around $5,000 with a full service and transfers.

 On the other hand, direct cremations are the simplest and most cost-efficient way to manage these arrangements, and an increasing amount of people are opting for this route to save time and resources.
 A simple, respectful cremation will cost $500-600.
 Buyer beware!
 When going to a funeral home to plan your arrangements, make sure that the cremation cost has been built into the total cost of your funeral package.
 Sometimes the cost of a cremation does not include the actual cremation.

-Another route that people go is to cremate their loved ones and bury the remains in a plot.
-The cost to inter ashes can include not only the cremation but the plot, the monument (if you choose to purchase this), landscape and a myriad of other costs.
+Some people choose to cremate their loved ones and then bury the ashes in a plot.
+The cost to inter ashes can include not only the cremation but the plot, the grave marker or monument (if you choose to purchase this), landscaping and a myriad of other costs.
 To bury your loved one’s remains in a private cemetery with all the bells and whistles will cost you up to $2,500.